VrushankPatel/interview-matters/system-design/system-design-interview-cases/README.md

 updated: 2025-09-25
 ---

-# System Design Interview Cases

 ## Overview
-System design interviews at MAANG focus on designing scalable, reliable systems.
-This topic covers canonical cases like URL shortener, rate limiter, news feed, and chat system.
-Emphasizes HLD, capacity planning, tradeoffs, and API design.
+System design interviews at MAANG evaluate the ability to design scalable, reliable systems.
+This topic covers canonical cases like URL shortener, rate limiter, news feed, and chat system, emphasizing high-level design, capacity planning, tradeoffs, and API design.

 ## STAR Summary
 **Situation:** Designed a URL shortener for a startup handling millions of requests.